 River Boat Booze Cruise

 New Orleans is known for its riverboats almost as much as its jazz, so why not combine them?
-A few companies offer cruises night and day and offer an authentic paddlewheeler experience cruising down the Mississippi River.
+A few companies offer cruises night and day and offer an authentic paddle wheeler experience cruising down the Mississippi River.
 I took a daytime jazz tour on the Natchez, where the cocktails and the brass band were included.
-We sailed down the river while the music played, and we learned about the history of the boats, the city and our own capacity for day drinking.
+We sailed down the river while the music played.
+We learned about the history of the boats and the city.
+We also explored our own capacity for day drinking.
+Ok, so I lied about this list not having any day drinking.
 It’s Nawlin’s, ya’ll.

 St. Charles Street Car Ride